Policy & Advocacy Leadership Forum 2026 Logo

 Thursday, March 19, 2026

-7:30am – 8:45am Breakfast and “Fireside” Chat with Special Guest
+7:30am – 8:45am Breakfast and “Fireside” Chat with Hemi Tewarson, Executive Director, National Academy for State Health Policy (NASHP) (confirmed)

-8:45am – 9:30am State “Hot Topics”
+8:45am – 9:30am State “Hot Topics” (closed to press/off the record)

 Impacts to OBBBA are already being felt by states.
 This panel will feature speakers who will talk about state impacts of OBBBA that are currently happening and are expected to go forward from various state perspectives.